Great A, Little A

 Origin and History

 The popular nursery rhyme Great A, Little A first appeared in print in 1700 and has been part of many cultures ever since.
-While the exact origin of the rhyme remains unknown, it is believed to be of French origin.
-The earliest version of the rhyme was, “A, a, a!
-B, b, b!” and only later did it evolve into the more elaborate modern version.
+While the exact origin remains unknown, it is believed to be of French origin.
+The earliest recorded form was simply: “A, a, a!
+B, b, b!”
+Only later did it evolve into the version we recognize today.

 Wordplay